 Hi, I am new to the forum but I have been using this site to look up dog foods for the past 5 weeks since getting our little Cockapoo (now 13 weeks old).

-When she came to me she was on Beta :frowning: which I quickly (over two weeks) moved her off of.
+When she came to me she was on Beta which I quickly (over two weeks) moved her off of.
 I moved her onto Grain Free (known on this site as ‘Walking the Dog Grain Free Puppy’) as it was the only grain free I could get at my local pet food supplier and they spoke very highly of it (maybe it’s because it is their own branded make!) anyway she is doing fine on this however I felt it might be a little high in carbs and they are charging a very high price compaired to the RRP so I thought I could do better.

 I am now unsure if I should go for Canagan or Acana Originals (I like the look of Eden but it’s not readily available near me so ordering it online pushes up the price considerably, I also think it maybe a little rich for such a young puppy!)